Frederick, Maryland: Colleges and universities

+Media

+Television

+Frederick is licensed one Maryland Public Television station affiliate: WFPT 62 (PBS/MPT).

+Radio

+The city is home to WSHE 820 AM (the former WZYQ 1370) and 94.3 FM, relaying free-form The Gamut; WFMD 930 AM broadcasting a news/talk/sports format; WFRE 99.9 FM broadcasting country music; and WAFY 103.1 FM which plays all the latest pop songs.
+The following box details all of the radio stations in the local market.

+Print

+Frederick's newspaper of record is The Frederick News-Post.

 Transportation

 Frederick's location as a crossroads has been a factor in its development as a minor distribution center both for the movement of people in Western Maryland, as well as goods.
 This intersection has created an efficient distribution network for commercial traffic in and out, as well as through the city.

 Major roads and streets in Frederick are intersected by: